lookmanbili/Typing-Phase-Prefetching/README.md

 **Typing-Phase Prefetching** enhances response duration by utilizing active user typing time.: **typing speed**.

 While a user is slowly composing a query, the system actively analyzes their keystrokes in the background.
-It predicts which expert layers will be needed, then uses asynchronous background transfer queues to stream those specific weights from cheap System RAM (CPU) to the graphics card's active memory workspace *before* the user ever clicks "Send."
+It predicts which expert layers will be needed, then uses asynchronous background transfer queues to stream those specific weights from System RAM (CPU) to the graphics card's active memory workspace *before* the user ever clicks "Send."

 ---